-There is a famous principle called Parkinson’s Law that essentially says that expenses rise to meet income, so if you are having a hard time paying your bills or making a dent in your mountain of debt, money is NOT your answer.
+There is a famous principle called Parkinson’s Law that essentially says that expenses rise to meet income.
+So if you are having a hard time paying your bills or making a dent in your mountain of debt, more money is likely NOT your answer.

 I know it may sound like this is bad news, but really this is great news.

-This is because money problems (difficulty paying bills, paying off debt, getting into debt, difficulty saving) are often behavioral problems.
+This is because money problems (difficulty paying bills, paying off debt, getting into debt, difficulty saving) are most often caused by behavioral problems.